rivertiger/ios-coding-assignment/README.md

 # Evaluation
 - Clean and readable code
-- Knowledge of MVC, delegation, UI and navigation, fetching and parsing JSON data, git and dependency management
+- Knowledge of MVVM, delegation, UI and navigation, fetching and parsing JSON data, git and dependency management